zadolphe/udacidrone/scripts/Readme.md

-#these are scripts to run copter in simulator.
+These are scripts to run copter in simulator.